Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_snowflake_collaboration/tb_zts_collaboration.md

 <img src = "assets/6.1.results.png">

-Yay!
-If this was available when our Financial Analysts were initially running their research, they would not have even needed to ping our data teams as the insights are right there.
+**Yay!*8 If this was available when our Financial Analysts were initially running their research, they would not have even needed to ping our data teams as the insights are right there.

 By completing this Quickstart we have seen how quickly we are able to derive real world business value by our work and how easy it is to use the Snowflake Marketplace to unlock additional data insights.

 ### Step 2 - Click Next -->